MetPX/sarracenia/doc/Dev.rst

 and defines some fixed test clients that will be used during self-tests::

     cd sarracenia/test
-    . ./wtf_setup.sh
+    . ./flow_setup.sh

-The working test flow setup script (``wtf_setup.sh``) will install configuration files for:
+The working test flow setup script (``flow_setup.sh``) will install configuration files for:

 - two sr_shovel configurations to copy messages from from dd.weather.gc.ca
 - an sr_winnow to remove duplicates from the shovelled sources.
 - an sr_sarra to read the winnow output, and post fills mirrored on the trivial web server.
 - an sr_subscribe to down load the files from the local server.

-and starts this network of configurations running.  if the wtf_check.sh passes, then one has a reasonable confidence in the overall functionality of the application, but the test coverage is not exhaustive.
+and starts this network of configurations running.  if the flow_check.sh passes, then one has a reasonable confidence in the overall functionality of the application, but the test coverage is not exhaustive.
 It is more qualitative sampling of the most common use cases rather than a thorough examination of all functionality.
 While not